-Few steps in the machining process are as important as selecting the best tooling option for your job.
+Few steps in the machining process are as important as proper end mill selection.
 Complicating the process is the fact that each individual tool has its own unique geometries, each pivotal to the eventual outcome of your part.
 We recommend asking yourself 5 key questions before beginning the tool selection process.
 In doing so, you can ensure that you are doing your due diligence in selecting the best tool for your application.
 Taking the extra time to ensure that you’re selecting the optimal tool will reduce cycle time, increase tool life, and produce a higher quality product.

 Knowing the material you are working with and its properties will help narrow down your end mill selection considerably.
 Each material has a distinct set of mechanical properties that give it unique characteristics when machining.
 For instance, plastic materials require a different machining strategy – and different tooling geometries – than steels do.
 Choosing a tool with geometries tailored towards those unique characteristics will help to improve tool performance and longevity.